AnwarShah/defaults-per-de/README.md

 An approach to maintain cleaner defaults per Linux desktop environment

 ## Installation (Tested in Ubuntu only)
-Download the deb file from release page and install using this command

-    sudo apt install ./defaults-per-de_1.1.0_all.deb

-`apt` would automatically download and install the dependency.

-If you prefer to use `dpkg` install `inotify-tools` package yourself
+Move the files in etc/* to /etc/, usr/local/bin/* to /usr/local/bin

+and mimeapps/* to $HOME/.config/

 ## Notes
-Do not disable the autostart entry for `mimechange-watcher`
+Do not disable the autostart entry